codeyourinfra/codeyourinfra/check_server_log_files/aws/README.md

 #### 4. Testing

 Finally, execute `$ ansible-playbook ../playbook-jenkins-logs.yml -i ec2_hosts`.
-The Jenkins' log file will so be made available through the web browser.
+The Jenkins' log file is so be made available through the web browser.

 #### 5. Validation